benjamin-shapiro/benjamin-shapiro.github.io/_pages/geo.md

 <section class="project-section" id="toxic-waste">
   <h2 class="project-section__title">2022 LA County Toxic Waste Release Hazard to K-12 Educational Institutions: A Geospatial Analysis</h2>
   <p>
-    Assessing the proximity of Toxic Release Inventory (TRI) facilities to K-12 schools in Los Angeles County, identifying significant potential exposure risks for students through the use of spatial buffering and overlay tools.
-Results indicate that 92.9% of TRI sites are located within one mile of a school, with 64 schools situated near multiple high-risk facilities.
+    This analysis maps 2022 Toxic Release Inventory (TRI) facilities near K-12 schools in Los Angeles County to identify areas of potential exposure concern using spatial buffers and overlays.
+Of the TRI sites analyzed, 92.9% were within one mile of a school, and 64 schools were near multiple high-emissions facilities.
   </p>

   <img src="/Images/ToxicWaste1.png" alt="LA TRI facilities overlaid over areas within one mile of a school" loading="lazy" />